rigoleto/omniauth-google-adwords-oauth2/README.md

-# OmniAuth Google OAuth2 Strategy
+# OmniAuth Google AdWords OAuth2 Strategy

-Strategy to authenticate with Google via OAuth2 in OmniAuth.
+Strategy to authenticate with Google AdWords via OAuth2 in OmniAuth.

 Get your API key at: https://code.google.com/apis/console/  Note the Client ID and the Client Secret.